google-ai-edge/mediapipe/mediapipe/docs/framework_concepts.md

     )
     ```

-3. Use the subgraph in the main graph
+3. Use the subgraph in the main graph.

     ```proto
     # This main graph is defined in main_pass_throughcals.pbtxt
     # using subgraph called "TwoPassThroughSubgraph"
-    #

     input_stream: "in"
     node {
         calculator: "PassThroughCalculator"